gregtyler/gregtyler-pichon/webdev/draft-vuejs-browserify-grunt.md

 </script>
 ```

 As well as your Vue components, you'll also need to have an **entry file**.
 This is a vanilla JavaScript file which requires and renders whatever your main root component is.
-This file also needs to require the `vue` NPM package so that all of Vue's functionality is included.
+This file also needs to require the `vue` NPM package so that all of Vue's functionality is included in the bundle.

 ```javascript
 const Vue = require('vue');